 Soon after the Space Shuttle Columbia broke up on descent from orbit in February 2003, material scientists and engineers at a GE plant in Newark, Delaware, started building a set of repair kits long thought impossible.

-Columbia suffered a crack in its left wing by a briefcase-sized insulating foam fragment that fell from a fuel tank during take-off.
+Columbia suffered a crack in its left wing when it was hit by a briefcase-size insulating foam fragment that fell from a fuel tank during take-off.
 During her return, superheated air entered the spacecraft through the wound and ripped the shuttle apart 15 minutes before touchdown.

-“You could bolt it on the wing leading edge in space and cover the damaged portion,” says Robert Klacka, technology marketing manager at GE Ceramic Composite Products.
+“You could bolt it on the wing’s leading edge in space and cover the damaged portion,” says Robert Klacka, technology marketing manager at GE Ceramic Composite Products.
 “The repair kit had 30 different patches that could cover a hole located on over 80 percent of the wing leading edge surface.
-The thin, flexible panels used a high temperature toggle bolt to attach it through the hole on the wing.
+The thin, flexible panels used a high temperature toggle bolt to attach it through the hole in the wing.
 Thankfully, we never had to use them.”

 That’s not entirely true.
 NASA retired the shuttle fleet last year, but the a class of the materials, called ceramic matrix composites (CMCs), lives on inside the LEAP jet engine and other technology.
 Related applications include steering components for ballistic missile defense systems, and as rocket motor thrusters for new commercial space transportation aircraft.

 Ordinary ceramics can take a lot of heat but are notoriously fragile.
 Scientists at GE Aviation, GE Global Research and at Klacka’s Delaware plant have spent the last two decades developing ceramic composites that are tough, light and heat-resistant.
 The extra heat allows engines like the LEAP to extract more power and become more efficient.